cockpit-project/cockpit/doc/protocol.md

  * "user": Optional alternate user for authenticating with host
  * "superuser": When true, try to run this channel as root.
  * "group": A group that can later be used with the "kill" command.
+ * "capabilities": Optional, array of capability strings required from the bridge

 If "binary" is set then this channel transfers binary messages.
 If "binary" is set to "base64" then messages in the channel are encoded using "base64",